Kenya bomber's journey offers cautionary tale of intelligence failures

 Local recruits are less likely to attract suspicion in their home countries.
 But they also make al Shabaab vulnerable to infiltration - by foreign intelligence agencies and the group’s Islamic State rivals.
 So these recruits are usually earmarked for suicide missions, the Somali intelligence official told Reuters.

-Riziki came to Somalia in 2018, he said, and went into training almost immediately.
+The attackers spent several weeks late last year training in Boni forest, a thickly wooded area on the Kenyan side of the border where al Shabaab has carried out several attacks, including beheadings, said a Kenya security source and a Somali intelligence official.

-The militants control territory in Somalia where government forces can’t go, making it hard to keep an eye on men like Riziki.
+Riziki had earlier entered Somalia, where the militants control territory which government forces cannot enter, making it hard to track him.

 Somalia’s National Intelligence and Security Agency has also been hampered by infighting and personnel changes, insiders said.
 It has had three leaders in the past two years and been without a director general for the last four months.